Larry André Jr.

-Larry Edward André Jr. (born 1961) is an American diplomat and career member of the Senior Foreign Service who has served as the United States Ambassador to Somalia since February 2022.
-He previously served as the United States Ambassador to Djibouti from 2018 to 2021, and as the United States Ambassador to Mauritania from 2014 to 2017.
+Larry Edward André Jr. (born 1961) is a retired American diplomat and career member of the Senior Foreign Service who had served as the United States ambassador to Somalia from February 2022 to May 2023.
+He previously served as the United States ambassador to Djibouti from 2018 to 2021, and as the United States ambassador to Mauritania from 2014 to 2017.

 Early life and education

 André earned a Master of Business Administration from Thunderbird School of Global Management of Arizona State University and a Bachelor of Arts from Claremont McKenna College.

 Career

 André is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
 He served as the United States Chargé d’Affaires ad interim at U.S. Embassy in Juba, South Sudan.
-He is a former Ambassador to Djibouti and Mauritania.
+He is a former ambassador to Djibouti and Mauritania.
 He has served as Director of the Office of the Special Envoy for Sudan and South Sudan, and as Deputy Executive Director in the State Department’s Bureau of African Affairs, and was the Deputy Chief of Mission at the U.S. Embassy in Dar es Salaam, Tanzania.

 André has served as a diplomat since 1990.
 He is a two-time Deputy Chief of Mission with appointments to nine American missions abroad, mostly in Africa.
 He has also held senior policy positions at the United States Department of State.